saturn77/mobius-ecs/mobius-designer/src/systems/README.md

-# Rendering Systems
+# Systems

-This module contains the rendering systems for the Mobius Designer UI framework.
+This module contains the systems for the Mobius Designer UI framework, including rendering and spatial organization functionality.

 ## Main Components